velanoble/velanoble/README.md

 I'm Vela, an artist, writer and hobbyist game dev.

-Yes I get it.
-My art is better than my code, I love to try new things.
+Yes I get it, my art is better than my code, but I love to try new things.

- Stop gatekeeping people from making video games.
+So stop gatekeeping people from making video games.
 Everyone belongs making games.

 If you have an inquiry, just contact me through my site.

 My smaller games are also [on my site](https://velanoble.com/) but most of my massive visual novels are on Itch.io instead.